cosinekitty/astronomy/source/python/README.md

 | --- | --- | --- |
 | `function(context, Time)` | `func` | A function that takes an arbitrary context parameter and a #Time parameter.
 Returns a float value.
 See remarks above for more details. |

+### Returns: #Time or `None`
+If the search is successful, returns a #Time object that is within `dt_tolerance_seconds` of an ascending root.
+In this case, the returned time value will always be within the inclusive range [`t1`, `t2`].
+If there is no ascending root, or there is more than one ascending root, the function returns `None`.